 Read the damn manual

-Do you know that small booklet of papers that’s included with every piece of gear?
+Do you know that small booklet of papers that are included with every piece of gear?
 Well, there’s actually some good stuff in there.
-Most people don’t know this, but studies have shown that reading manuals makes you a better lover and a kinder more compassionate person.
+Most people don’t know this, but studies have shown that reading manuals makes you a better lover and a kinder, more compassionate person.
 No one likes reading manuals, but you can learn things you wouldn’t be able to learn any other way.
 If you spent money on a piece of gear, spend the time to learn how to use it properly.

 Just because you know what to do, doesn’t mean you know how to do it

 There are so many ways to learn new things that it’s hard to filter out the good information from the bad.
 There used to be a tried and true method of passing down information from engineer to engineer.
-You’d start as an intern at a studio, work your way up to assistant and then hopefully to engineer and then producer.
+You’d start as an intern at a studio, work your way up to assistant, and then hopefully to engineer and then producer.

 Today most people get their information from YouTube videos or message boards.
-The problem is you have a lot of people knowing what to use but not how to use it or what to listen for.
+The problem is you have a lot of people who know what to use but not how to use it or what to listen for.
 Everyone knows it’s a good idea to use a limiter on your mix bus, but not everyone knows what you should be listening for while you do it.